-Information barriers, often referred to as 'Chinese Walls', are used to prevent or restrict the flow of information between different parts of TMI or between TMI and its Associates where such an exchange of information may harm the interests of one or more clients.
-Chinese Walls may be established by segregating data and computer systems as well as the physical separation of staff performing potentially conflicting functions.
+Information barriers are used to prevent or restrict the flow of information between different parts of TMI or between TMI and its Associates where such an exchange of information may harm the interests of one or more clients.
+Information barriers may be established by segregating data and computer systems as well as the physical separation of staff performing potentially conflicting functions.